amazon-science/minimax-fair/README.md

 **Bank Marketing** - The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit (variable y). https://archive.ics.uci.edu/ml/datasets/bank+marketing

- Downloading instructions: In the Data Folder, download `bank.zip`, extract the folder, and move the file `bank-full .csv` into the `datasets` folder.
+ Downloading instructions: In the Data Folder, download `bank.zip`, extract the folder, and move the files `bank-full .csv` and `bank.csv` into the `datasets` folder.

 **Student** - Predict student performance in secondary education (high school). https://archive.ics.uci.edu/ml/datasets/student+performance